seanreed1111/sql-recipes/recipes.md

 | Smith, Bernice    | 916 Maple Dr. |
 +-------------------+------------------------+
 It’s possible to ensure that the results FROM each SELECT appear consecutively, although you must generate an extra column to use for sorting.
-Enclose each SELECT within pa- rentheses, add a sort-value column to each one, and place an ORDER BY at the end that sorts using that column: mysql> (SELECT 1 AS sortval, CONCAT(lname,', ',fname) AS name, addr FROM prospect)
+Enclose each SELECT within pa- rentheses, add a sort-value column to each one, and place an ORDER BY at the end that sorts using that column:
+(SELECT 1 AS sortval, CONCAT(lname,', ',fname) AS name, addr FROM prospect)
 UNION
 (SELECT 2 AS sortval, CONCAT(last_name,', ',first_name) AS name, address